ankitgithiub222/Lending_Club_CaseStudy_EDA/README.md

 - Like most other lending companies, lending loans to ‘risky’ applicants is the largest source of financial loss (called credit loss).
 Credit loss is the amount of money   lost by the lender when the borrower refuses to pay or runs away with the money owed.
 In other words, borrowers who default cause the largest amount of loss to the       lenders.
 In this case, the customers labelled as 'charged-off' are the 'defaulters'.
 - If one is able to identify these risky loan applicants, then such loans can be reduced thereby cutting down the amount of credit loss.
 Identification of such             applicants using EDA is the aim of this case study.
 #### Problem Statement
-- With EDA we will understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
+- With EDA we will need to identify the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 Which can be utilized for risk assessment.
 #### Dataset
 - The data set is a csv file with the loan data for the Lending Club.